Skylar Laine

 Skylar Laine (born Skylar Laine Harden; February 1, 1994) is an American singer from Brandon, Mississippi.
 She placed fifth on the eleventh season of American Idol.

 Early life

-Laine was raised in Brandon, Mississippi and graduated from Brandon High School a year early.
+Laine was born on February 1, 1994, in Jackson, Mississippi, to Ed and Mary Harden.
+She was raised in nearby Brandon, and graduated from Brandon High School a year early.
 Her musical influences are Miranda Lambert, Waylon Jennings and George Jones.
 Laine also worked at her family's business in Mississippi.
 She has also lived in Nashville, Tennessee.